amis-erc20/amisdex/_posts/2017-10-21-how-kiwiex-compares-other-exchanges.md

 On both EtherDelta and 0x relayers, clients have to pick one single resting order to trade against (and hope no-one else gets there first!).

-KIWI Exchange offers a more modern trading experience where clients place limit orders which can match several resting orders according to price-time priority, giving clients best execution.
+AMIS Exchange offers a more modern trading experience where clients place limit orders which can match several resting orders according to price-time priority, giving clients best execution.

-Like centralized exchanges, KIWI Exchange supports various order types including maker-only and IoC orders.
+Like centralized exchanges, AMIS Exchange supports various order types including maker-only and IoC orders.

 ### Deposit/Withdrawal Limits